 Putting your employees into categories based on skills, tenure, and job role will help you ensure you reward everyone appropriately.
 For instance, a team leader may get more benefits than a junior developer.
-Employee classification will help you avoid any forms of misappropriation that may harm your employees’ happiness.
-Ensure the sorting system also takes into account the employee’s country, state, or region.
+Employee classification will help you avoid any forms of misappropriation that may negatively impact your employees’ happiness and well-being.
+Ensure the grouping system also takes into account the employee’s country, state, or region.

 To finalize the global compensation plan, determine your business’s objectives and put them in an outline.
 Include the number of employees required, their job descriptions, and what your business needs from them.
 Then, establish the compensation for each position in your home country by considering the level of work, skill set, seniority, and importance of each role.

 After that, make sure to further segment each role’s salary structure based on the country or region your potential employee is in.
 Since there are different wage laws and standards of living in each region, you want to make sure your employee is being paid a fair wage based on that market.
 Always be ready to update or adjust your compensation plans, and make room for employee feedback regarding effectiveness when making these changes.